scottw2/scottw2.github.io/_pages/about.md

 title: About
 ---

-A website about data stuff and charts.
+A website about data, charts and stuff.